441 Sutton Rd, Majura ACT 2609

 All students must:

-- Have a moderate level of English language.
-A language, Literacy and Numeracy assessment might require completion prior to enrolment.
+• Have a moderate level of English language.
+You may be required to complete a Language, Literacy and Numeracy assessment prior to enrolment

-- Obtain the Competency Based Assessment logbook from a Transport for NSW Centre.
+• Obtain the Competency Based Assessment logbook from the Service NSW Centre.

-- Competency Based Assessment logbook provided by a Transport for NSW Centre
+• Your Competency Based Assessment logbook provided by a Service NSW Centre

 You will need to use your own vehicle – please note the following: